-Effective June 1, 2007, we entered into a terminaling services agreement with Morgan Stanley Capital Group that replaced our terminaling services agreement with TransMontaigne Inc. relating to our Florida, Mt.
+Terminaling Services Agreement-Florida Terminals and Razorback Pipeline System.
+We have a terminaling services agreement with Morgan Stanley Capital Group relating to our Florida, Mt.
 Vernon, Missouri and Rogers, Arkansas terminals.
 Effective June 1, 2008, we amended the terminaling services agreement to include renewable fuels blending functionality at the Florida Terminals.
 The initial term expires on May 31, 2014 for the Florida terminals and on May 31, 2012 for the Razorback pipeline system.
 After the initial term, the terminaling services agreement will automatically renew for subsequent one-year periods, subject to either party's right to terminate with six months' notice prior to the end of the initial term or the then current renewal term.
-Under this agreement, Morgan Stanley Capital Group agreed to throughput a volume of refined product that will, at the fee schedule contained in the agreement, result in minimum throughput payments to us of approximately \$33.2 million for the contract year ending May 31, 2010); with stipulated annual increases in throughput payments each contract year thereafter.
+Under this agreement, Morgan Stanley Capital Group agreed to throughput a volume of refined product that will, at the fee and tariff schedule contained in the agreement, result in minimum throughput payments to us of approximately \$36.3 million for the contract year ending May 31, 2010 (approximately \$36.6 million for the contract year ending May 31, 2011); with stipulated annual increases in throughput payments each contract year thereafter.
 Morgan Stanley Capital Group's minimum annual throughput payment is reduced proportionately for any decrease in storage capacity due to out-of-service tank capacity.
-Morgan Stanley Capital Group's minimum annual throughput payment is also subject to adjustment in the event that we should fail to complete construction of and place in service certain capital projects on or before September 30, 2009.

-In the event of a force majeure event that renders performance impossible with respect to an asset for at least 30 consecutive days, Morgan Stanley Capital Group's obligations would be temporarily suspended with respect to that asset.
+If a force majeure event occurs that renders performance impossible with respect to an asset for at least 30 consecutive days, Morgan Stanley Capital Group's obligations would be temporarily suspended with respect to that asset.
 If a force majeure event continues for 30 consecutive days or more and results in a diminution in the storage capacity we make available to Morgan Stanley Capital Group, Morgan Stanley Capital Group's minimum revenue commitment would be reduced proportionately for the duration of the force majeure event.

-Morgan Stanley Capital Group may assign the terminaling services agreement only with the consent of the conflicts committee of our general partner.
+Morgan Stanley Capital Group may not assign the terminaling services agreement without our consent.
 Upon termination of the agreement, Morgan Stanley Capital Group has a right of first refusal to enter into a new terminaling services agreement with us, provided they pay no less than 105% of the fees offered by any third party.